creatyvtype/BeachParty/README.md

 A note about the freamwork:
 I created this ongoing bootstrapped framework from a combination of tutorials and personal sweat and tears for a different project.
 I held onto the basics of it so that I could reuse it at will.
 The repo can be found [here](https://github.com/creatyvtype/react-redux-framework)

+(UPDATE): I got the deployed version to work.
+Seemed to do with the node_modules/ folder being ignored.
+Will look into that.
+In deployment it seems I failed the portion where the async calls are queued one after another.
+This appeared to work as desired locally, but as I said before, I didn't know how it worked, and that caused the problem in production.
+Future steps would be to research a solution using axios or attempt a different library.
+If nothing came to fruition, I would have to build my own structure to queue the calls.